FINNGEN/LOFanalysis/README.md

 "filter_lof.extract_variants.max_maf": "0.05",
 ```

-`lof_list` determines which annotations are incluced for flagging variants as LOF.
+`lof_list` determines which annotations are incluced for flagging variants as LOF. \
-`info_filter` puts a minimimum threshold of info score across all batches.
+`info_filter` puts a minimimum threshold of info score across all batches. \
-`max_max` filters out common variants above such threshold
+`max_max` filters out common variants above such threshold.

 Once we have a list of LOF variants, the wdl proceeds to subet the input vcfs, creating a merged vcf as well as a merged bgen and a summmary file with the variant to gene mapping of containing all the variants used.